graham656/Blooket-cheats/README.md

-hello my name is graham and i am a 6th grader and i love hacks if you bet banned by using these hacks thsi is all ur actions if you get banned it not my fault and u shoukd beaware but have fun
+hello my name is graham and i am a 6th grader and i love hacks if you bet banned by using these hacks this i ur fault for contiunuing, if you get banned it not my fault and u should beaware but have fun